After-Shock/Cloudbox-wiki/Updating-Kernel.md

-Note: Kernel needs to be updated to 4.10 generic or above, before Cloudbox can run.
+Note: Kernel needs to be updated, to a minimum of 4.10 generic, before Cloudbox can run.

 1. Go into the cloudbox folder (if not already there)